Glabay/Little-Blue-Buddy-LilBlu/docs/docuhound-details.md

 ![DocuHound-Saving](images/docuhound/DocuHound-saving.png)

 If there are any Embedded videos or links to YouTube videos/channels will be saved to a text file '_LilBlu_Links.txt_' within that file

+<br>Once we've collected the links for the files to download.
+If we have more than 16 files to download, we will use multiple hounds to 'fetch' the files to download.
+This will be 16 files per hound and anything remaining after that will get a final hound to pick up the slack.
+<br>Creating the document first, and then filling it with data allows for the clear view that if the file is empty, we have to ask the customer for the file; avoiding a Production Hold.

 ## Filter